25 Hidden Culinary Gems: A Foodie’s Dream

 Delicous Poutine, burger, fries and fresh salad at Hippi Poutine in Montreal (Quebec, Canada).
 Beautiful close up of this yummy canadian meal.
 Tasty dish.

-This metropolitan city is beloved for its foodie scene but no dish is more hotly anticipated than Montreal’s delicious poutine, best served at every poutine house across the city.
-Montreal’s foodie destination status also comes from the international influences that make up the flavors of the French city.
-Aromas from the Eastern European Jewish tradition of smoked meats and the Portuguese and Pakistani roasted chicken dishes tantalize foodies from afar or they can opt to settle down in a Quebecois café for a simple French-inspired meal.
+This metropolitan city is beloved for its foodie scene, but no dish is more hotly anticipated than Montreal’s delicious poutine, best served at every poutine house across the city.
+Montreal’s foodie destination status also comes from the international influences that make up the flavors of the French town.
+Aromas from the Eastern European Jewish tradition of smoked meats and the Portuguese and Pakistani roasted chicken dishes tantalize foodies from afar.
+Alternatively, they can settle down in a Quebecois café for a simple French-inspired meal.

 12. Naples, Italy